AU-ExoMars/PCOT/mkdocs/docs/gettingstarted/concepts.md

 and can be multispectral images or other data (e.g. housekeeping) from outside PCOT.
 * The *rect* node lets the user draw a rectangle on the image to define a region of interest.
 Images can have many regions of interest and several different kinds are available.
+* The *croproi* node will crop the image to its region of interest - the rectangle we just added.
 * The node with 4 inputs *a,b,c,d* is an *expr* node, which calculates the result of a mathematical expression performed on each pixel.
 The node is showing the expression it is running: ```norm(a$671 / a$438)```.
 This will read the bands whose wavelengths are 671nm and 438nm in the node's *a* input, and find their ratio for every pixel.
 It will then normalise the result to the range [0,1].
 The result will be a single-band image. *Expr* nodes can perform much more complex calculations than this.
-* The *croproi* node will crop that resulting image to its region of interest - the rectangle we added earlier.
 * The *gradient* node will convert a single-band image into an RGB image with a user-defined gradient.
 * Finally, the *inset* node will inset this RGB image into an RGB representation of the original image - the mapping of bands in that image onto RGB is done in the *input* node.
 A label can be added here.